crate/elasticsearch-inout-plugin/README.rst

 A path to the resulting output file.
 The containing directory of the give export_file has to exist.
 The given export_file MUST NOT exist.
-Some variable substitution is possible (see variables)
+Some variable substitution is possible (see Variable Substitution)

 force_override